-The Corporation's assets include a portfolio of investments in public and private companies.
-The Corporation invests in various companies within the mining industry for investment purposes and strategic decisions.
+The Corporation's assets included a portfolio of investments in public and private companies as at June 30, 2019.
+A portion of the investments were transferred to O3 Mining on completion of the Reverse Take-Over on July 5, 2019.
+The Corporation invested in various companies within the mining industry for investment purposes and strategic decisions.
 In addition to investment objectives, in some cases, the Corporation may decide to take a more active role in the investee, including providing management personnel, technical and/or administrative support, as well as nominating individuals to the investee's board of directors.

-The Corporation's position in Barkerville Gold Mines Ltd. ("Barkerville") is reflected as "Investment in Associates" in the financial statements of the Corporation as of March 31, 2019.
+The Corporation's position in Barkerville Gold Mines Ltd. ("Barkerville") is reflected as "Investment in associates" in the financial statements of the Corporation as of June 30, 2019.
 On August 8, 2016, the Corporation acquired 50 million common shares of Barkerville and immediately classified this investment as an Investment in Associate.
-Subsequent to this initial investment, Osisko has acquired a further 41,439,028 shares in Barkerville for \$23,527,086 cash which now represents approximately 16% ownership interest in Barkerville on a non-diluted basis.
-The Corporation's Chairman, Sean Roosen, acts as Chairman of the board of directors of Barkerville.
+Subsequent to this initial investment, Osisko has acquired a further 41,439,028 shares in Barkerville for \$22,662,000 in cash which now represents approximately 18% ownership interest in Barkerville on a non-diluted basis.
+The Corporation's Chairman, Sean Roosen, acts as Chairman of the board of directors of Barkerville as well as the CFO of Osisko, Blair Zaritsky is also a director.